 Pest prevention mostly revolves around manipulating or catering to the environment and susceptible plant hosts, or desired turfgrass.
-Preventing or manipulating the local environment in ways to be counterproductive to the potentially present pathogens can be done through various cultural practices, and some are more easily controlled than others.
+Preventing or manipulating the local environment to be counterproductive to pathogen development can be done through various cultural practices, some of which are more easily controlled than others.
 The most common environmental factors that favor diseases in turfgrass are temperature, moisture, light, and wind.
 An example of manipulating one of these factors would be improving soil structure through turfgrass cultural practices to better drain water, thus preventing excessive moisture, which is often a condition that is required or accelerates disease progression.
 Combining cultural practices to alter environmental conditions can effectively deter known regional pathogens for the turfgrass species present and is the backbone behind IPM strategies.

-The other key part in reducing and preventing diseases involves selecting turfgrass species, and furthermore, cultivars bred to be tolerant or even resistant to major diseases that pose a risk.
+Another key part in reducing and preventing diseases involves selecting turfgrass species and specific cultivars bred to be tolerant or even resistant to major diseases.

 Finally, manipulation of the pathogen itself completes the pest triangle.
 In terms of actual manipulation of the pathogens, there is very little to be done in most cases.
 Depending on the region and pathogen in question, it is likely that the pathogen is already present in the soil, either active or dormant.
 So, what can be done?
 For pathogens that aren’t uniformly widespread, turfgrass managers can take precautionary measures to prevent or at least limit the spread of pathogens.
 Some practices may involve adapting irrigation practices to prevent flooding or runoff, regularly cleaning off equipment after use, and collecting or bagging clippings when signals of disease are present.